-Third and finally, the move to limit the composition of advisory committees risks significant damage to the credibility and deference that committee work has traditionally received.
-As described above, industries have a long and well-documented history of pushing questionable science to further noted EPA's failure to follow the recommendations of the CASAC.
-American Farm Bur.
-Fed'n v.
-EPA, 559 F.3d 512, 521 (D.C.
-Cir.
-2009).
+Third, the move to limit the composition of advisory committees risks significant damage to the credibility and deference that committee work and EPA decisions based on that work have traditionally received.
+As described above, industries have a long and well-documented history of pushing questionable science to further industry objectives.

-industry objectives.
 For good reason, that history justifies skepticism of industry research.
-Thus, when EPA frontloads its science advisory committees with industry-funded scientists, EPA risks losing the credibility that those committees have built up over the decades-both with the courts and the court of public opinion.
+Thus, when EPA frontloads its science advisory committees with industry-funded scientists, EPA risks losing the credibility that those committees have built up over the decades-in both the courts and the court of public opinion.
 In short, the Directive will work irreversible damage to EPA's mission and institutional legitimacy.

-IV.
+VI.
 CONCLUSION